Tighter Information-Theoretic Generalization Bounds via a Novel Class of Change of Measure Inequalities: Generalization Error Bounds

+The generalization bounds in Theorem~\ref{thm::gen_bd_f_div} are novel and are usually tighter than known bounds in terms of the same measure.
+One purpose of deriving generalization bounds in terms of different measures is that, in different applications, different information measures have desirable properties in different senses.
+For example, $\chi^2(P\Vert Q)$ is sometimes significantly smaller than $\mathcal{L}(S\to W)$ since $\chi^2 \left( P_{SW}\Vert P_S P_W\right) \leq \exp \big(\mathcal{L}(S\rightarrow W)\big)-1$~\cite{issa2018computable}, and we use examples (see Appendix~\ref{app::gen_DP}) to show that the bound in terms of $\chi^2(P\Vert Q)$ can be strictly tighter than the best-known generalization bound in terms of maximal leakage~\cite{esposito2021generalization}, i.e., \eqref{eq::highprob_ML_genbd}, for both Gaussian and Laplace mechanisms.

-Before stating our main results, we note that in this paper we usually focus on high-probability generalization bounds (and also PAC-Bayesian bounds in Section~\ref{sec::PAC_Bayesian}), rather than average generalization bounds, since change of measure inequalities are primarily tailored to probabilistic statements.
-However, one can derive average generalization bounds from the high-probability bounds.
-To demonstrate this, we use Proposition~\ref{prop::E_gamma_converse} to recover the celebrated average generalization bound of~\cite[Theorem~1]{xu2017information}, up to a multiplicative constant:
+Note that although we focus on high-probability bounds, we can also derive average generalization bounds via change of measure inequalities if they are of interest.
+For example, by Proposition~\ref{prop::E_gamma_converse}, we can recover the celebrated average bound of~\cite[Theorem~1]{xu2017information}, up to a multiplicative constant: